-Artist Leah Clements is undertaking a residency at the Serpentine Galleries, where she is focusing on issues of access and disability with an artist-led approach.
+Artist Leah Clements is undertaking a residency at the Serpentine, where she is focusing on issues of access and disability with an artist-led approach.

 About the Residency

 As part of the General Ecology project, which focuses on environmental ecologies as well as systems, Clements will work with the entire team at the Serpentine to develop artist-driven strategies and tools in the fields of access, inclusion and disability.
 Clements’ work as an artist and expert will accompany and inform the Galleries’ self-transformation through a series of artist-led interventions, practical methodologies and workshops.

 Throughout its programmes, the Serpentine is committed to artist-led systems change.
 This residency brings this commitment into the fabric of the organisation as an internal learning process.

 Read more below about the artist and newly added; Crip Kin, a sharing of work chosen by Clements of some of the sick/crip/disabled/D/deaf artists, writers, and activists whose practices have been influential on her.